Hsillman/RockPaperScissors/README.md

 For this, there are two strategies to choose from, **RANDOM** or **ROCKS**.

 ## Deploy the application locally
+Clone the project and go to the target folder.
+In the folder, you will se the JAR file.
+Open the bash and execute the following command:

+    <YOUR_JAVA_PATH> -jar rpsgame-0.0.1-SNAPSHOT.jar

 ## Deploy the application on Google Cloud
 This approach is ideal for playing with people that are not in the same network.